Bryan Reynolds Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Rockies pitching staff ranks 21st in the league.
+- The 8.1 strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.

-- The Rockies have a 5.06 team ERA that ranks 23rd among all league pitching staffs.
+- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (5.30).

-- Freeland gets the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- Urena (0-2 with a 9.90 ERA and seven strikeouts in 10 2/3 innings pitched) gets the start for the Rockies, his fourth of the season.

-- The left-hander's most recent time out was on Wednesday against the St. Louis Cardinals, when he threw six innings, surrendering two earned runs while giving up six hits.
+- In his last appearance on Wednesday, the righty tossed five innings against the St. Louis Cardinals, giving up three earned runs while surrendering five hits.

+- The 31-year-old has amassed an ERA of 9.90, with 6.3 strikeouts per nine innings, in three games this season.
+Opponents have a .370 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.